Aetherinox/csf-firewall/docs/docs/about/conventions.md

 === "Description"

-    Denotes a feature available within the app.
+    Denotes a feature's source file location.
+This explains what file the feature or setting can be found in.

     `Examples`